CAYC-MB MTS PD Day - Fostering Inquiry, Play & Well-Being with Nature

 Presenter: Margaret Smith – Beekeeper and former early years teacher

-PM6 - Farm to Table: Bringing the Farm into the Classroom (2 spots remaining)
+FULL - PM6 - Farm to Table: Bringing the Farm into the Classroom

 In this workshop, you will engage in a hands-on cooking experience using fresh local food.
 Learn how to take wholesome, healthy ingredients and make them taste delicious.
 These simple recipes can be used with your students to teach basic cooking skills and to encourage more cooking at home.
 You will plant and take home your own pot for your classroom and watch it grow.
 We will also sample a variety of local veggies and describe the different flavors, textures and colors.
 All activities can be replicated in your classroom to encourage children to explore new foods in a fun, no-pressure setting.
 Join us to learn how to create meaningful, farm-to-table experiences that enhance children's connection to their food and environment.